 The main theme of the score is, fittingly, based on the Christmas carol "The First Noel".

-During the opening credit sequence, a DeLorean automobile is clearly visible, an obvious nod to Back To The Future (1985) which had been released the previous year.
+During the opening credit sequence, a DeLorean automobile is clearly visible, a possible nod to Back to the Future (1985) which had been released the previous year.
+Both movies' plots revolved around plutonium.

 During the scene where they are cutting the bomb flashtube wires, the time left on the timer when the wires are cut is 7:16:45, which was the day of the first atomic bomb test.